-NC Medicaid shall require the following provider qualifications and training be completed before staff is assigned to provide in-home aide services and pediatric nurse aide to the CAP/C beneficiary:
+NC Medicaid shall require the following provider qualifications and training be completed before staff is assigned to provide attendant nurse care, in-home aide services and pediatric nurse aide to the CAP/C beneficiary:

-- a. initial criminal background check and a renewal check when warranted or request; - b. verification of cardiopulmonary resuscitation (CPR) certification every two years, coinciding with expiration dates; - c. review of trainings and beneficiary-specific competencies at each job performance review as per agency policy; - d. completion of NC Medicaid HCBS Orientation; and - e. have written documentation that recipients of in-home aide and pediatric nurse aide services were informed of the EVV requirement; - f. complete all required EVV trainings prior to providing in-home aide and pediatric nurse aide services; - g. train staff on use of EVV system selected; and - h. ensure administrator, essential personnel and staff within organization participates initial EVV training; and annual and refresher training in EVV, when applicable.
+- a. initial criminal background check and a renewal check when warranted or request; - b. verification of cardiopulmonary resuscitation (CPR) certification, as applicable, every two years, coinciding with expiration dates; - c. review of trainings and beneficiary-specific competencies at each job performance review as per agency policy; - d. completion of NC Medicaid HCBS Orientation